-You work hard to keep your pool clean, so you may be startled to wake up one day and notice that a white layer formed around the edge of your swimming pool.
+You work hard to keep your pool clean, so you may be startled to wake up one day and notice that a white layer has formed around the edge of your swimming pool.
 Calcium scale is a common issue pool owners face.
-Unfortunately, not only is it aesthetically displeasing, but calcium scale can leave permanent stains on your pool wall if you don’t take care of it soon enough.
+Unfortunately, it is aesthetically displeasing, and calcium scale can leave permanent stains on your pool wall if you don’t take care of it soon enough.

 In this guide, I’ll give you background on how calcium scale forms, how to get rid of it, and what you can do to prevent it.
 Assuming you caught the problem early, you should be able to reclaim your pool walls without long-term damage.

 Calcium scale is a white-gray chalky buildup that forms along the waterline of pools.
 It coats your beautiful blue pool tile or lining, dulling its color and making your pool look more aged than it is.

 Aside from being unpleasant to the eye, calcium buildup has a rough texture as it builds up.
 As a result, it can cause discomfort, scratches, and snagged bathing suits when hanging around the edge of your pool.